chemdemo/IceWorld/README.md

 1. Checkout the proj from github: `git clone https://github.com/chemdemo/IceWorld.git`.

-2. Remove all files or folder other than `Dark.tmTheme` and 'Night.tmTheme' files.
+2. Remove all files or folder other than `Dark.tmTheme` and 'Light.tmTheme' files.

 3. Move the `IceWorld` folder to Sublime Text 2 Packages folder and rename to `IceWorld Color Scheme`.